Urigo/meteor-ionic/README.md

 Build your app as a normal Ionic app just taking care of changes made on ngMeteor in order to use AngularJS on Meteor without conflict.
 Please visit the [ngMeteor](https://github.com/loneleeandroo/ngMeteor "ngMeteor") page to get more details.

 ## Example
-Here is a simple example app that can be used to start using Ionic in your project:
+Here is a simple Ionic example app consisting of 3 files that you can use in your project:

 CSS file:
 ```sh